rjurney/enron-avro/README.md

 ### Conclusion

 We've seen how Pig can be used to take SQL data and convert it to well formed document data with Avro.
+The Berkeley Enron emails are available at [here](https://s3.amazonaws.com/rjurney_public_web/hadoop/enron.avro).